 Board meetings

-The Water Authority Board of Directors meets the third Thursday of odd-numbered months at 9 a.m. (except special meetings) in the board chambers in suite 700 (7th floor) of the Molasky Corporate Center, 100 City Parkway, Las Vegas.
+The Water Authority Board of Directors meets the third Thursday of odd-numbered months at 9 a.m. (except special meetings) in the board chambers in suite 700 (7th floor) of the Molasky Corporate Center, 100 N. City Parkway, Las Vegas.
 The meetings also are broadcast live on this website's home page.

 Agendas are posted three business days prior to each board meeting.